Maya Education Initiative

 Maya Academic Achievement Council

-CAMPI’s Maya Academic Achievement Council (MAAC) operates under the Native Indigenous Centered Education of the Omaha Public Schools (OPS) and in collaborative efforts with OPS’ Office of Equity and Diversity.
-CAMPI’s MAAC assists OPS in 1) curriculum review, 2) improvement of the communication gap between OPS and the Maya community 3) Maya culture celebration within OPS and 4) improve school attendance and academic achievement for the Maya youth.
+This council operates under the Native Indigenous Centered Education of the Omaha Public Schools (OPS) and in collaboration with OPS’s Office of Equity and Diversity.
+The council assists OPS in reviewing curriculum, improving communication between OPS and the Maya community, celebrating Maya culture within OPS, and improving school attendance and academic achievement for Maya youth.